PT, PhD, NCS

 Physical Therapy, Flagstaff Campus

-Petra Williams PT PhD NCS
+Petra Williams PT PhD

 Dr. Williams is a neurorehabilitation physical therapist and